We are making our Music Of The Spheres Tour as sustainable and low-carbon as possible, guided by three key principles:

-In various locations, in order to minimise freight emissions, we will adapt the show so we can utilise local equipment, materials and resources.
+In various locations, in order to minimise freight emissions, we adapt the show so we can utilise local equipment, materials and resources.

-We will select building materials and show effects based on their environmental credentials:
+We select building materials and show effects based on their environmental credentials:

-The LED wristbands worn by the audience as part of the show will be made from 100% compostable, plant-based materials.
+The reusable LED wristbands worn by the audience as part of the show are made from 100% compostable, plant-based materials.

-We will reduce wristband production by 80% – by collecting, sterilising and recharging them after every show.
+We have reduced wristband production by 80% through collecting, sterilising and recharging them after every show.

 LIGHTING & AUDIO

-The show will upgrade to ultra-efficient equipment such as a low-energy LED screens laser and lighting system and a PA system with up to 50% less power consumption compared to the previous tour, which will also dramatically reduce environmental noise outside the venues.
+The show has upgraded to ultra-efficient equipment such as a low-energy LED screens laser and lighting systems and a PA system with up to 50% less power consumption compared to the previous tour, which also dramatically reduces environmental noise outside the venues.

-Confetti used during the show will be 100% biodegradable and will require considerably less compressed gas for ignition than on previous tours.
+Confetti used during the show is 100% biodegradable and requires considerably less compressed gas for ignition than on previous tours.

 Audience travel makes up a major part of any tour’s carbon emissions.

 Fans who commit to low-carbon travel will be given a discount code.

 Based on fans’ use of the app , we have and will continue to calculate the total carbon footprint of travel to and from shows.
 By supporting climate initiatives we will drawdown all of these emissions via nature-based solutions like rewilding and conservation, and we pledge to continue doing so.
 As part of this, we plant at least one new tree per ticket sold, sustained for its lifetime.

 The tour includes onsite activations like our energy zone, powered by solar and kinetic energy.
-These activations will feature interactive and educational experiences highlighting innovations in clean technology and the natural world.
+These activations feature interactive and educational experiences highlighting innovations in clean technology and the natural world.

 We maximise our water efficiency where possible.

-Our sustainability rider will ask venues to introduce aerated taps, low flushing toilets and reducing water pressure to alleviate water wastage.
+Our sustainability rider asks venues to introduce aerated taps, low flushing toilets and reducing water pressure to alleviate water wastage.

 We minimise waste and promote recycling at our shows.

 Working with venues, we strive to eliminate the sale of single-use plastic water bottles.
-They will be replaced with reusable and recyclable alternatives like Ball aluminium cups.
+They will be replaced with reusable and recyclable alternatives.

-We will work with each venue to help and encourage them to establish recycling programs within the stadium where not already in place.
+We work with each venue to help and encourage them to establish recycling programs within the stadium where not already in place.